DreamMaoMao/mangowc/README.md

 1. **Lightweight & Fast Build**

-   - _Maomao_ is as lightweight as _dwl_, and can be built completed within a few seconds.
+   - _Maomao_ is as lightweight as _dwl_, and can be built completely within a few seconds.
 Despite this, _Maomao_ does not compromise on functionality.

 2. **Feature Highlights**
    - In addition to basic WM functionality, Maomao provides: